 If all that excitement is too much, the region has plenty of more leisurely activities on offer.
 With miles of gorgeous coastline to explore, some of it ragged and wild and some of it lined with stunning golden sands, Snowdonia can offer a relaxing family break as well as an adventure holiday.
 Barmouth is one of Snowdonia’s best-loved beaches, with a brilliant, wide sandy beach and a quaint steam train that ferries people over the estuary.
 Porthdinllaen and Porth Oer, also known as Whistling Sands, are also fantastic choices, whilst Abersoch and Morfa Bychan are hugely popular for wakeboarding and kitesurfing.

 Head inland and you will find a treasure trove of small towns to explore, each with their own unique charms.
-Dolgellau, sitting below the imposing Cadair Idris, is a bustling market town with narrow streets filled with historic buildings that hint at an interesting past as a commercial hub for the woolen trade.
+Towns villages like Beddgelert, Trawsfynydd, Llanberis at the base of Mount Snowdon and Dolgellau, sitting below the imposing Cadair Idris, is a bustling market town with narrow streets filled with historic buildings that hint at an interesting past as a commercial hub for the woollen trade.
 Porthmadog is an excellent base for exploring, with the steam train running from here to Blaenau-Ffestiniog and the unique Italianate village of Portmeirion just a stone’s throw away.
 No matter where you head within the Snowdonia National Park, you’re sure to pass through some charming and friendly places to stop and take in the local atmosphere.

-From hideaways in tranquil rural locations to holiday accommodation just metres from the beach, Snowdonia has so much to offer in terms of accommodation.
+From hideaways in tranquil rural locations to holiday accommodation just metres from the beach, Snowdonia has so much to offer.
 Choose one location as a base for exploring, or ‘hop’ from place to place to get a feel for the different areas that make up Snowdonia as a whole - whatever you decide, we’re sure you will fall in love with this magical place.

 Since 1999 Wales Tourists Online has been providing guests with the means to find their ideal holiday in Wales.
 From B&Bs to campsites, hotels to cottages, we have a superb choice of stunning accommodation throughout Wales.